 Sheinelle Jones and her family are onto their next adventure!

 After spending five months in South Carolina to quarantine, Sheinelle is ready to move on to her “new chapter.”
-She shared a carousel of images on her Instagram of her time down south, including plenty of shots of her family enjoying their time safely outside.
+She shared a carousel of images on her Instagram of her time down South, including plenty of shots of her family enjoying their time safely outside.

-“Time to start a new chapter!” the TODAY co-host wrote.
+“Time to start a new chapter!” the 3rd hour of TODAY co-host wrote.
 “The last 5 months have been filled with so much uncertainty .... but having this time together as a family has been the silver lining.
 It’s easier to stay isolated when you’re with people you love.
 (I wish I would’ve journaled!!!)”

 (Swipe right below to see all the sweet snaps!)